 It was time to hang up the Christmas lights, and as I wove them through the fence and wisteria vine I saw Manitou peeking around the edge of the fence at me.
 He had a look on his face and a gleam in his eye that I recognized—I felt mischief brewing.
 Manitou loves throwing a little chaos into the mix when he has me all to himself outside.

 I had just finished hanging the lights, so I thought I would play along.
-I made a playful jump toward him, and he responded by rising up to his full height and worked his claws deep into the fence.
+I made a playful jump toward him, and he responded by rising up to his full height and working his claws deep into the fence.
 He was contemplating one of his favorite moves, which consists of his kicking in the after-burners, muscling and clawing his way to the top of the fence.
 It makes him taller than I am, and he can look down on me with a sense of smug satisfaction and superiority.

 Watching him, I realized that I had not seen him think about doing this for almost a year.
 In December of last year he was diagnosed with hyperthyroidism.
 As his thyroid went into overdrive his metabolism went through the roof.
 Flesh melted from his body, taking with it all the muscle he had packed on.
 His fur became dull and lifeless looking, and Manitou became physically weak.
 If that wasn’t hard enough to witness, his physical weakness turned him from a strong, confident, mischief-loving feline into one who was no longer able to be active.
 He lost all his playfulness and spark, and stayed close to home because he knew he was unable to protect himself.
 Quite frequently I had to step outside and fend off one of the neighbor cats who saw their opportunity to get the upper paw with him.